jonathanclare/iadesigner/README.md

 > npm run ftp:deploy
 ```

-This will ftp the *deploy* directory to https://online.instantatlas.com/designer/ using ftp://waws-prod-db3-025.ftp.azurewebsites.windows.net
+This will transfer the *deploy* directory to https://online.instantatlas.com/designer/ using ftp://waws-prod-db3-025.ftp.azurewebsites.windows.net

 Usernames and passwords for the site should be stored in a json file named .ftppass in the project folder using the following format: